clavalle-pts/ux-playbook/design-charter.md

 - Reports
 - Actionable Items (eg. workflow, todos, tasks based on business logic)

+### Buttons
+Green means then and red means this and here are the colors and the sizes.

 ## UI States

 - Blank States, First impressions